|

 Features

-- Borrow as needed and pay interest on the outstanding
+Borrow as needed; pay interest on the outstanding balance only.

 Market

-current borrowing needs, but do not foresee future ones.
+Persons who have current borrowing needs but do not foresee future ones.

 Related Home Finance Websites